-The the custom-retro scene is encroaching on the adventure biking boom.
-Bonnevilles now have more spin-offs than a Hadron Collider, Klim have a Belstaff-mimicking retro jacket in the works and Kriega have come out with the Saddlebag Duo 36 throwovers, much like what we ran in the 70s and 80s, but not made of PVC-coated cardboard.
+The custom-retro scene is encroaching on the adventure biking boom.
+Bonnevilles now have more spin-offs than a Hadron Collider, Klim have a Belstaff-mimicking retro jacket in the works and Kriega have come out with the Saddlebag Duo 36 throwovers, much like what we ran in the 70s and 80s, but made of PVC-coated cardboard.
 Fittingly, the promo video features a Ducati Scrambler in a post-industrial, brick-and-iron setting.

-More just plain unshaven than waxed and groomed, I used the Duos on a ten-day trail ride between the Colorado Rockies and Phoenix, slung over a KLX250S.
+I used the Duos on a ten-day trail ride between the Colorado Rockies and Phoenix, slung over a KLX250S.
 No rack is not recommended (by me or Kriega) but that’s how my KLX swung.

 Listed at only 18-litres each side (will actually be hold much more: see this) they’re on the small side so not pitched at long-range travel bikes.
 But throwovers are throwovers, whether outside the barbers on Shoreditch High Street, or fighting off pterodactyls in the Lockhart Basin.

 They cost £289.